vjpertab/public_html/word_fold/goals.md

 3. Add or subtract rules
     - word length cannot exceed 7 // done
-    - check for a win or lose
+    - check for a win or lose // done
     - score?
     - can now move into empty squares
     - other rules?